Vladislav-Shevtsov/in-silico-MLVA/README.md

 ### goal ###

-bbduk_search.py is a bash script with use of python language designed to automate the process of search sequences in reads.
+search-primers-in-reads.py is a script with use of python language designed to automate the process of search primer sequences in reads.

-This script use a list of primers in .txt file to recover reads with listed primers on both sides of the reads.
+This script use a list of primers in .txt file to extract only reads with located primers on both sides of the reads.

 ### input ###